Our bodies need iron. It is important for muscle strength, energy and good mental function.

 Who Cannot Have An Iron Infusion At Our Clinic?

-I Think An Iron Infusion Is The Practical Solution For Me
+Is Iron Infusion The Practical Solution For Me?

-• If you have a referral letter bring it, but you don’t need one
+If you have a referral letter bring it, but you do not need one

-Iron Infusions are available at Premier Health Partners on Tuesday and Wednesday mornings.
+Iron Infusions are available at Premier Health Partners on Monday & Tuesday.

 Private Fee - $260 (Medicare rebate of $105.55).
 The Iron Solution* is available from Wood Pharmacy in Errol St for $39.50 - a script is required).

-As Iron Infusion is a more complex treatment than your standard consultation so we request that you please call our friendly reception team to arrange an appointment with one of our doctors or to discuss any aspect of the Iron Infusion procedure (rather than using our online booking service).
+As Iron Infusion is a more complex treatment than your standard consultation so we request that you please call our friendly reception team to arrange an appointment with doctor Jane Habib or to discuss any aspect of the Iron Infusion procedure (rather than using our online booking service).